social-link-analytics-group-bsc/gender_bioinfo/README.md

 [Plos Computational Biology](https://journals.plos.org/ploscompbiol/), [Nucleic Acids Research](https://academic.oup.com/nar),
 [BMC Bioinformatics](https://bmcbioinformatics.biomedcentral.com/), and
-[BMC Genomics](https://bmcgenomics.biomedcentral.com/)—,we conduct a large-scale analysis of the role of female researchers in Bionformatics from 2000 to 2017.
+[BMC Genomics](https://bmcgenomics.biomedcentral.com/)—,we conduct a large-scale analysis of the role of female researchers in Bionformatics from 2005 to 2017.
+We chose to start in 2005 because this was the starting year of Plos Computational Biology.

 ## Data Collection